vackosar/vackosar.github.io/_posts/2021-08-24-expire-span-scaling-transformer-by-predicting-embedding-forgetting.md

     </figcaption>
 </figure>

+## Auto-Regressive
+- one-directional attention works best on LM tasks
+- all models below are auto-regressive

 ## Transformer-XL
 - [Transformer-XL (Extra Long): Attentive Language Models Beyond a Fixed-Length Context](https://aclanthology.org/P19-1285.pdf)
 - first self-attention model better than RNN on both char & word level LM
 - auto-regressive: attention is backward only not bi-directional like BERT
-- instead of recalculating tokens for each fixed span
+- instead of recalculating embeddings for each fixed span
-- rather memorize previous token results
+- rather memorize previous results
 - because previous results saw context not available in the next step
 - this effectively increases context
 - positional embeddings must be relative